christinab980/Curriculum-/HTML/105/notes.md

 # HTMl 105
-## Learn about the elements that are specifically designed to load data from somewhere else via network requests
+## Learn about the elements that are specifically designed to loaded data from somewhere else via network requests

 **images**